Rub3cK0r3/srVR/README.md

-srVr is a mock http web server written in C
+srVR is a mock http web server written in C.